ToolJet/ToolJet/docs/docs/setup/kubernetes.md

 # Deploying ToolJet on Kubernetes

 :::info
-You should setup a PostgreSQL database manually to be used by ToolJet.
+You should set up a PostgreSQL database manually to be used by ToolJet.
 :::

 *If you have any questions feel free to join our [Slack Community](https://tooljet.com/slack) or send us an email at hello@tooljet.com.*

 Follow the steps below to deploy ToolJet on a Kubernetes cluster.

-1. Setup a PostgreSQL database
+1. set up a PostgreSQL database
-   ToolJet uses a postgres database as the persistent storage for storing data related to users and apps.
+   ToolJet uses a PostgreSQL database as the persistent storage for storing data related to users and apps.
 We do not have plans to support other databases such as MySQL.

 2. Create a Kubernetes secret with name `server`.
-For the minimal setup, ToolJet requires `pg_host`, `pg_db`, `pg_user`, `pg_password`, `secret_key_base` & `lockbox_key` keys in the secret.
+For the minimal set up, ToolJet requires `pg_host`, `pg_db`, `pg_user`, `pg_password`, `secret_key_base` & `lockbox_key` keys in the secret.

    Read **[environment variables reference](/docs/setup/env-vars)**